hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

 **Observation**

 The first thing to notice in this case study is, this system follows **Issuance-Verification paradigm**.
-Meaning, the use case essentially has three actors; an issuer (the airline company) who issues a ticket (we can also be called credential), a holder or subject (the passenger) who requests the credential and holds it and a verifier (the security personnel or the flight attendant) who verifies the credential.
+Meaning, the use case essentially has three actors; an issuer (the airline company) who issues a ticket (can also be called credential), a holder or subject (the passenger) who requests the credential and holds it and a verifier (the security personal or the flight attendant) who verifies the credential.
 Take a look at the figure below.

 ![s](/images/need-of-blockchain-ssi/issue-verification.png.png)

-Also, note that the verification system (security for example) does not belong to the same system where the credential was issued.
+Also, note that the <ins>verification system (security for example) does not belong to the same system where the credential was issued</ins>.
 For example, the security personnel does not belong to any airline company but belong on third party org, say government.
 Because of that, the problem is, either the verifier needs **issuers to be online** at the time of verification or the verifier has to verify the credential **manually** as there is no other option left for him.

 For sake of understanding we have two different kinds of verifier in this particular use case: